 Mandatory reporters are also able to submit eReports to the Child Protection 'ChildStory' website.
-If the MRG outcome is "Report to DCJ" or "Refer to Child Welfare Unit", mandatory reporters can create and submit eReports as an alternative to calling the Helpline (if calling is not possible at the time).
+If the MRG outcome is "Report to DCJ" or "immediately report to DCJ", mandatory reporters can create and submit eReports as an alternative to calling the Helpline (if calling is not possible at the time).
 They will be notified by email if there is a change of status for a report and can log into the ChildStory Reporter Community website to see the status of any previous reports that have been submitted.

-At KCCS, if the allegation involves the Principal, the report is made to the Chair of the School Board.
+At KCCS, if the allegation involves the Principal, the report is made to the Chair of KCCS Board.